8 Best Capacity Planning Tools: Comprehensive Comparison and Analysis

 Let’s start off with the UX.
 While on the first sight it may look welcoming, some customers report interface problems in some of the modules offered in the tool.
 Additionally, many users were bothered with its lack of flexibility - according to the online reviews, there were companies that simply could not reflect their structure properly.

 As for the capacity planning features, Mavenlink does not look any better.
-Its approach to capacity-related options focuses almost exclusively on reports, and not on using the data to improve resource management plans
+Its approach to capacity-related options focuses almost exclusively on reports, and not on using the data to improve resource management plans.

 For example, Mavenlink gives its users an option to check allocations by week for particular employees or the entire staff, as well as the availability and timeline with staffed and unstaffed projects.
 However, you cannot edit the actual data from the reports, as they are not displayed in the calendar.
 In other words, every change that may result from the data has to be made manually in a separate tab.